Supermassive Black Holes at High Redshift are Expected to be Obscured by their Massive Host Galaxies' Inter Stellar Medium: Galaxy samples

 \subsection{ALPINE}

 The ALMA Large Program to INvestigate \cii\ at Early times (ALPINE; \citealt{lefevre20,bethermin20}) targeted 118 UV-selected normal star-forming galaxies with spectroscopic redshift in two windows, $z_{spec}\sim4.4-4.6$, and $z_{spec}\sim5.1-5.9$, in the COSMOS and ECDFS \citep{lehmer05} fields.
 The main aim of ALPINE is probing obscured star formation in distant galaxies by means their \cii\ line and dust continuum emission.
 The observations were performed in band 7 at a typical wavelength and down to an average continuum $rms$ of 850~$\mu$m and 28~$\mu$Jy for the $z\sim4.5$ targets, and 1.05~mm and 50~$\mu$Jy for the $z\sim5.5$ targets, respectively \citep{bethermin20}.
 The \cii\ line was detected in 75 targets, and the continuum emission in 23 targets.
-Here we consider the 27 ALPINE galaxies with $M_*>10^{10}\;M_{\odot}$: 21 are detected in \cii, and 7 in the continuum.
+Here we consider the 27 ALPINE galaxies with $M_*>10^{10}\;M_{\odot}$: 21 are detected in \cii, and 13 in the continuum (all of the continuum detected galaxies except one are also detected in \cii).
 The average beam size of the ALMA observations is $\sim0.9''$.
-This allowed \citet{fujimoto20} to measure the size of the \cii\ emission in the visibility plane, and derive a reliable size estimate for 9 of the massive galaxies considered here (see Sect.~\ref{sect:galsize}).
+This allowed \citet{fujimoto20} to measure the size of the \cii\ emission in the visibility plane, and derive a reliable size estimate for 9 of the massive galaxies considered here.
+In addition \citet{fujimoto20} derived optical size estimates for their targets based on HST F814W and F160W photometry: for example 7 out of the 13 ALPINE massive galaxies detected in the continuum feature a reliable HST size estimate (see Sect.~\ref{sect:galsize}).